cpmech/russell/russell_ode/README.md

 ### <a name="robertson"></a> Robertson's Equation

 This example corresponds to Fig 1.3 on page 4 of Reference #2.
-See also Eq (1.4) on page 3 of Reference #2.
+The problem is defined in Eq (1.4) on page 3 of Reference #2.

 The system is: